-A complimentary copy of this book was provided by the author.
+This book was provided to me by the author.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Published by HarperCollins Christian Publishing on March 7th 2017

 Source: the author

 Genres: Young Adult Fiction, Romance, Historical, Clean & Wholesome, Medieval, Religious, Christian

 Lady Sabine is harboring a skin blemish, one, that if revealed, could cause her to be branded as a witch, put her life in danger, and damage her chances of making a good marriage.
 After all, what nobleman would want to marry a woman so flawed?

 Sir Bennet is returning home to protect his family from an imminent attack by neighboring lords who seek repayment of debts.
 Without fortune or means to pay those debts, Sir Bennet realizes his only option is to make a marriage match with a wealthy noblewoman.
 As a man of honor, he loathes the idea of courting a woman for her money, but with time running out for his family’s safety, what other choice does he have?

 As Lady Sabine and Sir Bennet are thrust together under dangerous circumstances, will they both be able to learn to trust each other enough to share their deepest secrets?
 Or will those secrets ultimately lead to their demise?